mbarnfield63/hsrails_inf_momentum/README.md

 ![scrot](https://github.com/ergor/hsrails/blob/master/img/scrot.png)

-High-speed rails are by default 4x faster than regular powered rails, ie. 32 m/s, or 115 km/h.
+High-speed rails are by default *8x* faster than regular powered rails in this version, ie. 32 m/s, or 115 km/h.
 This is as fast as rocket powered elytra flight.

+(The default is 8x, due to forcing infinite momentum in this version)

 The high-speed rail multiplier can be temporarily changed with the `/hsrails` command, or permanently changed in the config.
 The boost block is also configurable.
 See _Usage_ section for commands and config options.